oeyoews/dotfiles/docs/softwares.md

 ## npm packages

-* live-server(use npm i -g, not in current projects)
+* live-server(use npm i -g, not in current projects) and have vscode extensions(live server, not others)
 * postcss(about tailwind projects)
 * git-open